henie1/henie1.github.io/index.md

 ## News
 - **[Jun.
 2024]** Why is consumption tax policy ineffective at ZLB?
 Our paper presents a new explanation.
+- **[May.
+2024]** What effect does the unexpected monetary policy have on corporate asset allocation?
+Does it exacerbate the trend of corporate financialization?
+Our latest paper offers a new explanation.
 - **[Feb.
 2024]** Our new paper about Salience theory in Cryptocurrency returns and trading volume. [<a href="/assets/pdfs/papers/Crpto_ST.pdf" target="_blank" class="btn btn-sm z-depth-0" role="button">Link</a>]
 - **[Nov.
 2023]** Our paper about the effects of geopolitical risks on commodities appears at *Energy*.
 - **[Aug.
 2023]** My new paper talks about avoiding expectations-driven ZLB with the real cost channel.